feature-hub/feature-hub/README.md

 }
 ```

-Let's say after the first release of this feature service, the feature service
+Let's say after the first release of this Feature Service, the Feature Service
 provider noticed that there is no way to retrieve the current count.
 Therefore,
 they introduce the method `getCount` in version `1.1`: